The book I published in October 2018 is called, There are few who talk about them/Det är få som talar om dem.

 During the last years of his life he met a man who was also HIV-positive, Börje, och they moved in together, and seemed very happy.

-During the last months of his life, Lars planned for an auction of his art, together with his old partner Terje, so he could create an HIV-Culture Fund in his own name.
+During the last months of his life, Lars planned for a fundraising auction of his art, together with his old partner Terje, so he could create a Culture fund in his own name.

 I followed Lars for several years, off and on, just until he was leaving for Spain, where he and Börje were going for a holiday.
 The auction had just taken place, and had brought in much more money than expected.

 During the flight Lars became very sick and had to be carried off the plane.
 Börje carried him in to the apartment and sat beside Lars and held him up so he could breathe.
 He propped him up with pillows.
 Lars was now actively dying as his lungs were filling up, but he did not understand it.
-He kept on talking about a friend of theirs that needed support of some sort.
+He kept on talking about a friend of theirs who needed their support .